-These three clay powders are the best options for sensitive skin and dermatitis, because green and gray clays may have cleansing and purifying properties that are too strong.
+These three clay powders are the best options for sensitive skin and dermatitis.
+This is because green and gray clay may have cleansing and purifying properties that are too strong.

-Clay, a natural product that’s rich in minerals, helps regulate the production of oils without altering your skin’s pH and while also preventing all kinds of imperfections.
+Clay, a natural product that’s rich in minerals, helps regulate the production of oils without altering your skin’s pH.
+It also prevents all kinds of imperfections.

-Cold-pressed almond oil, aside from being an inexpensive ingredient, is also one of the most nutritious ones, adding softness and hydration to your skin while calming irritation and inflammation.
+Cold-pressed almond oil, aside from being an inexpensive ingredient, is also one of the most nutritious ones.
+It adds softness and hydration to your skin while calming irritation and inflammation.

-It’s ideal for sufferers of dermatitis, eczema, psoriasis, itching, herpes, and even burns and scars.
+It’s ideal for people who suffer from dermatitis, eczema, psoriasis, itching, herpes, and even burns and scars.

 Lavender essential oil

 Lavender essential oil is one of the most beneficial oils for all skin types thanks to its regulating and balancing properties.
-This is why it’s found in a lot of cosmetic products.
+This’s why it’s found in a lot of cosmetic products.